REVIEW

 PREAMBLE

-On a sunny day in Lagos, a group of street urchins who were
+Lagos, a group of street urchins who were

 playing soccer suddenly looked at the direction of a human

-intoned with a voice laden with obvious awesomeness
+intoned with a voice laden with obvious awesomeness "Oyinbo

-i" meaning "he is a white man".
+ni" meaning "he is a white man".
 Really, the man walking with

-a swagger was very light in comp
+a swagger was very light in complexion, and his "whiteness"

 was accentuated by the brightness of the sun which created a

-faceting effect on his oily face
+faceting effect on his oily face.
+The facade of imaging

-gradually diminished with each step he took
+gradually diminished with each step he took, and by the time he

-, but a black man.
+fair complexioned, but a black man.
 With a flatulent remark,

 the boy who earlier observed that the man was "Oyinbo" now

-"Uh Eeyan ni" i.e "Oh, he is a person".
+said "Uh Eeyan ni" i.e "Oh, he is a person".
 They immediately

 resumed their game with a tint of disappointment that matched

-the windy pall of dust that beclouded the sky
+the windy pall of dust that beclouded the sky.

-If this story is interrogated, one will observe that the children obviously had more
+interrogated, one will observe that the children obviously had more

 respect for the white man they had imagined than the black man that eventually

-.
+emerged.
 To them, the white man is an extra-ordinary person because they must

-velopment of Western civilization; a civilization premised on progressive build-
+development of Western civilization; a civilization premised on progressive build-

-ions up to modem inventiveness, a triumph attained because
+up of ancient innovations up to modem inventiveness, a triumph attained because

 of the feat of documentation which made it possible to develop fully what their

-progenitors initiated
+progenitors initiated.

 lack-lustre growth rate of our development is certainly not because there is paucity